gaperton/Type-R/docsource/04_Record/04_Listening_to_events.md

 `listener.listenTo()` and `listener.listenToOnce()` methods can be used to listen to the any of the change events.

-If listener itself is the record or collection, subscribtions will be stopped automatically.
+If listener itself is the record or collection, subscriptions will be stopped automatically.
 Otherwise they must be stopped manually with `listener.stopListening()` call to prevent memory leaks.

 # Change inspection methods